jacksonargo/personal-queue/README.md

 * *PRIORITY* is an integer 1-10.
 Higher priority means the job needs to be completed sooner.
 * *TIME TO COMPLETION*, or TTC, is an estimate in minutes of how long you think it will take to finish this job.
-Jobs with lower TTC will have precedence over jobs with higher TTC.
+Jobs with lower TTC will be sorted before jobs with higher TTC.

 ### del